joannathom/Favorite-Vacation-Locations/README.md

 # Features
 * Created a repository in Github or fork existing repository.
-* Research and download a CVS data file to the github repository.
+* Research and download a CSV data file to the github repository.
 * Juypter Notebooks will also need to be installed for a notebook and opened while using Visual Studio.
   ## Skills Developed
 * Reading data from a CSV file.